Practical Byzantine Reliable Broadcast on Partially Connected Networks (Extended version)

+\textbf{Echo to Echo transitions [MBD.3].} When a process $p_i$ receives an $[\texttt{ECHO},p_k,(s,bid),m,path]$ from a neighbor $p_j$ that makes $p_i$ Dolev-deliver the message, according to Dolev's protocol and MD.2, $p_i$ forwards $[\texttt{ECHO},p_k,(s,bid),m,[\,]\,]$ to its neighbors not included in $\mathit{path}$.
+As a result of delivering the Echo message, process $p_i$ might also send an $[\texttt{ECHO}, p_i, (s, bid), m, [\,]\,]$ message to all its neighbors (after having delivered the Send message of the source, or received $f{+}1$ Echos - using the \textit{Echo amplification}).
 These two messages can be merged into a single one, in particular because they both have to be transmitted using empty paths (the first one because it was delivered, due to MD.2, and the second one because it has just been created).
-For that purpose, we introduce a new message type Echo\_Echo formatted as $[\texttt{ECHO\_ECHO}, p_i, p_j, (s, bid), m, path]$, where $p_i$ is the ID of the process whose Echo message was received, while $p_j$ is the ID of the process whose Echo was delivered by $p_i$ and triggered the emission of the Echo message by $p_i$.
-We explain below how these messages are handled.
+For that purpose, we introduce a new message type Echo\_Echo formatted as $[\texttt{ECHO\_ECHO}, p_i, p_k, (s, bid), m, path]$, where $p_k$ is the ID of the process whose Echo message was received, while $p_i$ is the ID of the process who Dolev-delivered the Echo message and is sending its own Echo.
+We explain below how $\texttt{ECHO\_ECHO}$ messages are handled upon reception.